Resources

 Early on, I used the Canon capture software that came with my DSLR, EOS Utilities.
 This worked well for me and I was quite happy with it.
 A few friends of mine talked about how great BackyardEOS was, so I finally decided to upgrade.

-Backyard EOS was designed for astrophotographers, and as such has numerous tools to assist you in the field.
+Backyard EOS was designed for astrophotographers and, as such, has numerous tools to assist you in the field.
 The star focus module (FWHM) and dithering compatibility with PHD2 guiding would have to be my favorite features.

-I also love the interface, and the robust file-naming and description options.
+I also love the interface and the robust file-naming and description options.
 The company offers a 30-day trial, so give it a go for yourself.

 Own a Nikon DSLR?
 Try BackyardNIKON.